Asian Breast Augmentation (Implants using Armpit Incisions)

 For skin types with higher pigmentation and a propensity to scar more readily – including a tendency towards keloid scars (raised scars) – different approaches to breast augmentation surgery can be quite helpful.

-Quality brand breast implants – such as Mentor or Allergan implants – can be placed over the muscle, partially underneath the muscle, or completely behind the muscle/fascia with this type of incision.
+Quality brand breast implants – such as Mentor or Motiva implants – can be placed over the muscle, partially underneath the muscle, or completely behind the muscle/fascia with this type of incision.

 Transaxillary Incisions Augmentation is popular among Asian Breast Implant Patients